 Take a boat tour.

-When visiting Lake Como, taking a boat trip or tour is an absolute must to fully immerse yourself in its beauty.
-Whether you’re staying for a day or longer, take advantage of this incredible opportunity to relax and appreciate the stunning views of the Lake from a unique perspective.
+When visiting Lake Como, taking a boat trip or tour is an absolute must to immerse yourself in its beauty fully.
+Whether staying for a day or longer, take advantage of this incredible opportunity to relax and appreciate the stunning views from a unique perspective.
 Remember to bring a power bank to keep your camera charged so you can capture every moment!

 There are two types of boat tours available: public and private.
 The public boat service provided by Navigazione Laghi is an affordable and convenient option for traveling between popular towns along the Lake’s shores.
 However, a private boat tour is the way to go if you want to enjoy the Lake at your own pace and create your itinerary.
 It’s perfect for couples or groups of friends who want to experience a romantic sunset cruise with a bottle of prosecco.